Ba (state): History

 Lord Lin led the people to settle in Yicheng in present-day southwestern Hubei near Sichuan.
-The first Ba settlement in Sichuan was Peiling (also called Zhi), reputedly the burial ground of the earliest Ba kings.
+The first Ba settlement in Sichuan was Peiling (also called Zhi), reputedly the burial ground of the earliest Ba kings.When lord Lin died, his soul became a white tiger (白虎).
+The Ba Clan thus fed on tiger's blood and made human sacrifices in his honour.
 The Ba absorbed other tribes it encountered, such as the Pu (濮), Zong (賨), Ju (苴), Gong (龔), Nu (奴), Rang (獽), Yi (夷) and Dan (蜑) tribes, therefore Ba was in reality a confederation of different groups.
 The Pu for example were a widespread tribe ranging from Henan to Guizhou and referred to as the Hundred Pu (百濮) due to their variety, and the Ju was a state in north central Sichuan, while the Dan were said to live on water, and the Rang were a people from the southeastern part of the Ba state known for their cliff burials.

 Mentions of a "Ba country" appeared in Shang dynasty oracle bones from the 13th century BC where the king of Shang contemplated attacking the Ba.
 The state of Ba may have aided the founders of the Zhou dynasty in its overthrow of the Shang at the Battle of Muye in 1046 BC.
 However, Ba's first definitive appearance in recorded history occurred in 703 BC; the Zuo Zhuan records that Ba took part in a joint military operation with Chu against Deng.

 Although Chu sometimes encroached on Ba territory, Ba shared a complex relationship with Chu, with strong trade and marriage ties.
 Chu also employed many Ba mercenaries as soldiers in its own army.
 This practice sometimes caused problems for Chu; in one instance, Ba mercenaries employed by Chu rebelled and besieged the Chu capital in 676 or 675 BC.

 The Zuo Zhuan described the Ba as one of the southern lands loyal to the Zhou.
-Zhou dynasty seemed to have maintained close relations with the Ba state by granting some of them use of the Royal Surname and marrying Ba wives.
+The Zhou dynasty seemed to have maintained close relations with the Ba state by granting some of them use of the Royal Surname and marrying Ba wives.

 In 316 BC, Ba and Chu allied with Qin to invade Shu.
 However, after the successful conquest of Shu, Qin immediately turned on its two allies and captured the last Ba king.
 The Ba state was extinguished and converted into a Qin commandery.
 Unlike its management of Shu, Qin allowed the Ba elite to retain direct rule and did not force large-scale migrations of Qin people into Ba territory.
 The Ba elite would later be marginalized through a policy of divide and rule.